QUEST Elementary (BA/MAT) B.A. in History

 Note: please refer to the History major page for the specific general education and major requirements.

 Students must satisfy all core requirements and specific departmental requirements for their liberal arts/science major in order to be eligible for a baccalaureate degree.
 Students in the QUEST Program must major in a liberal arts/science discipline and will complete 30-31 credits as a concentration in elementary or secondary education.
 Fifteen of the 30-31 education credits are “dual” credits that count toward the completion of both the BA/BS and the MAT degree.
 No more than 15 dual credits may be taken as an undergraduate and these are completed during a student’s junior and senior years.
-A minimum of 128 credits are required to complete a BA/BS degree.
+A minimum of 120 credits are required to complete a BA/BS degree.
 Students who are unable to complete the required courses as undergraduates will complete them in year 5, or additional time, if needed.
 QUEST students who complete 15 graduate credits in their undergraduate program must complete a minimum of an additional 21 graduate credits (total of 36 graduate credits) to earn their Masters degree.
 All Students enrolled in QUEST must meet at least annually with their QUEST advisor to plan for and review FDU program requirements as well as state certification requirements.
-Students must also pass an examination in physiology, hygiene and substance abuse issues.
-Satisfactory completion of at least 3 credits in biology, health or nutrition may satisfy this requirement with the approval of an advisor.
-Prior to Apprenticeship Teaching a passing score on the Praxis is required.
+Students who have not taken a biology, hygiene, physiology or substance abuse course must take the State approved Health Examination to fulfill this certification requirement.
+Prior to Apprenticeship Teaching, a passing score on the Praxis is required.

 QUEST Fifth Year Course Outline Elementary Certification Track